Drairan9/music-resolver-service/README.md

 Music Resolver Service for NoraMusic2[^1]
 ======
-AIO Music resolving service used to request music data *with/without* audio stream from **[Youtube, Spotify, Soundcloud]** using <a href="https://github.com/play-dl/play-dl"><code>play-dl</code></a>.<br />
+AIO Music resolving service used to request music data from **[Youtube, Spotify, Soundcloud]** using <a href="https://github.com/play-dl/play-dl"><code>play-dl</code></a>.<br />
 > *play-dl have much better preformance over youtube-dl or ytdl-core* </br>

-This service is mainly build for NoraMusic2 but will be good choice for apps that need to quickly request song data or audio streams.
+This service is mainly build for NoraMusic2 but will be good choice for apps that need to quickly request song data.

 Important
 ======